NMDC70/Tidy-Data-Project/CodeBook_Tidy_Set.md

 ###Variable 4 - "value"

-This is a numeric value for the average of each variable ("Measure"") for each activity ("Activity") and each subject "Person").
+This is a numeric value for the average calculate for each variable ("Measure"") from each activity ("Activity") carried out by each subject ("Person").

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++